Tracy Cortez: Ultimate Fighting Championship

-Cortez was expected to make her promotional debut against Duda Santana in a bantamweight bout on November 16, 2019, at UFC on ESPN+ 22.
+Cortez was expected to make her promotional debut against Duda Santana in a bantamweight bout on November 16, 2019, at UFC Fight Night 164.
 However, in October 27, it was reported that Santana was forced to withdraw from the fight due to family issues and she was replaced by Vanessa Melo.
 At the weigh-ins, Cortez and Melo both missed weight for their fight, both weighing in at 136.5 pounds, 0.5 pounds over the bantamweight non-title fight limit of 136.
 The bout was initially proceeded at a catchweight and no fine was issued due to identical misses.
 However, later on the same day, Brazil's athletic commission (CABMMA) executive director Cristiano Sampaio announced that due to an error of the scale used at the weight-ins was set was 0.7 pounds above the official scale and thus both fighters were officially clear from missing weight and the bout proceeded at bantamweight.
 Cortez won the bout by unanimous decision.

 Cortez was expected to face Bea Malecki on October 11, 2020 at UFC Fight Night 179.
 However, on October 2, 2020, it was announced that Malecki was replaced by a newcomer Stephanie Egger for undisclosed reason.
 Cortez won the fight via unanimous decision.

 Cortez faced Justine Kish on April 17, 2021, at UFC on ESPN 22.
 At the weigh-ins, Cortez came in at 126.5 pounds, a half pound over the flyweight non-title fight limit.
 Her bout proceeded at catchweight and she was fined 20% of her individual purse, which went to her opponent Kish.
 Cortez won the fight via a split decision.